-Money Laundering Regulations means The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 as may be amended, updated or replaced from time to time
+Money Laundering Regulations means The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 as may be amended, updated or replaced from time to time.

-Net Asset Value or NAV means the value of the Scheme Property less all the liabilities of the Fund.
+Net Asset Value or NAV means the value of the Scheme Property less all the liabilities of the Fund determined in accordance with the Measure.